How to Create a Social Media Plan for Your Business

 For example, you may want to increase your social media traffic to the website by 15% and sales by 10% in the first quarter.

-Let's imagine you run a fashion brand, you may use Facebook and Instagram to promote your brand through regular posts and ads, Twitter as your customer care hub, Pinterest to attract people actively looking for outfit inspiration, Reddit to build a community, the list goes on.
+Let's imagine you run a fashion brand.
+You may use Facebook and Instagram to promote your brand through regular posts and ads.
+Twitter as your customer care hub.
+Pinterest to attract people actively looking for outfit inspiration and Reddit to build a community, the list goes on.

 Once you have defined each social media channel mission, set 2/3 goals for each one.

 Step 9.
 Define Your Social Media Strategy & Tactics

 Here at Strategy Pixel, we always advise our clients to take a full-funnel approach when it comes to strategy definition.